-- Stitch Fix's in-house team of personal stylists look at user profiles and provide their expert recommendations
+- Stitch Fix's in-house team of personal stylists look at user profiles and provide their expert recommendations.

 This approach is working.
 "In a time period where the broader apparel and accessories market saw sales decline 80 percent, we delivered $372 million in net revenue," Stitch Fix Founder and CEO Katrina Lake said in a statement to investors.

 The truth is, your customers already expect highly personalized service.
-And while consumers are often reluctant to share personal information, 83 percent of consumers are willing to give companies their data if they think it will lead to more personalization, according to research by Accenture.
+And while consumers are often reluctant to share personal information, 83 percent of buyers are willing to give companies their data if they think it will lead to more personalization, according to research by Accenture.

 6. Provide quick customer service

-Customer expectations are sky high: they want you to respond quickly.
+Customer expectations are sky high: They want you to respond quickly.